 6.17.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 subclause 6.17 exists in Python.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.17 exists in Python.

 Python provides very liberal naming rules:

 Names may be of any length and consist of letters, numerals, and underscores only.
 All characters in a name are significant.
 Note that unlike some other languages where only the first n number of characters in a name are significant, all characters in a Python name are significant.
 This eliminates a common source of name ambiguity when names are identical up to the significant length and vary afterwards which effectively makes all such names a reference to one common variable.